sfu/canvas-spaces/README.md

   Valid group name: { "valid_group_name": true }
   Invalid group name: { "valid_group_name": false, "message": "Some error message that describes the problem" }

+###<a name="validate-sfu-user"></a>Validate that a given SFU computing ID or alias is a valid Canvas user

+  GET /api/v1/canvasspaces/validate/user/:username

+Url Params:

+  :username (string) - SFU Computing ID or Alias to verify

+Returns:

+  { "valid_user": boolean }

 ###<a name="get-all-users"></a>Test: get all users in the system (dev environment only)